akien-mga/godot-old-wiki/devel_volunteers.md

 ### Terrain Plugin

 The engine lacks support for an editable terrain, this could be done easily with a plugin.
+A terrain engine would be a very appreciated contribution.

 ## Contacting developers